 (Keep in mind that the IIHF doesn’t share the NHL’s “intent to blow” rule, in which a referee can end a play in his mind before sounding the whistle.)

 Sweden tied the game at 11:39 on a pretty passing play in the Finnish offensive zone.
-Nicklas Backstrom started the play with a pass to Jonathan Eriksson of the Detroit Red Wings who sent the puck to the side of the net where Loui Eriksson was waiting to pop it into an open net.
+Nicklas Backstrom started the play with a pass to Jonathan Eriksson – the lone non-NHL player on the Swedish roster – who sent the puck to the side of the net where Loui Eriksson was waiting to pop it into an open net.
 It was a rare miscue from the Finnish defense, which had all five skaters to Lehtonen’s left on the play.

 Sweden took the lead with 3:34 remaining in the second.
 With Jokinen in the box, defenseman Erik Karlsson fired from the point.
 The puck hit Lehtonen and bounced over him for the 2-1 advantage.